 It’s also interesting that, while many of them know what RSS is, they don’t use it.
 For me, this is again a fundamental change in the way the internet fits into my life: what I am interested in comes to me.
 This isn’t an interesting approach, it seems, to a generation that has grown up zapping their way around.

 We don’t like it, but the most popular Norwegian social networking site for teens ( I teach in Norway) is this.
-(Don’t click if you’re squeamish or easily depressed – it’s a site where young people upload pictures of themselves or parts of their bodies for approval from other users.
-Soon available in English.)
-I know that the ages of contributors on the first page are high, but don’t be fooled.
+(Don’t click if you’re squeamish or easily depressed – it’s the Norwegian version of 'Hot or Not') I know that the ages of contributors on the first page are high, but don’t be fooled.
 What teenagers are doing here is indeed uploading and sharing content, but this isn’t what I think of as collaboration or useful learning.
 They are posing – and competing for attention and approval.
 They also seem to be participating in their own objectification.

 My point is: if we want a generation that “shares and collaborates” on the web and that “uses critical thinking” in its interaction with media, we’re going to have to work hard to produce it.
 The idea that technology produces these things by itself in some magical way is so hopelessly out of touch with reality I’m amazed I’ve managed to write so much about it here…